Ohtani fans Trout as Japan defeats United States, securing 1st WBC title since 2009 | CBC Sports

 Shohei Ohtani emerged from the bullpen and fanned Los Angeles Angels teammate Mike Trout for the final out in the matchup the whole baseball world wanted to see, leading Japan over the defending champion United States 3-2 Tuesday night for its first World Baseball Classic title since 2009.

+"This is the best moment in my life," Ohtani said through a translator.

+Ohtani, the two-way star who has captivated fans across two continents, was voted MVP of the WBC.
+He clutched the award against his chest, having clinched the trophy by striking out Trout.

 "Whether I got him out or he got a hit off me, I didn't want to make any regrets.
-I wanted to make my best pitch," Ohtani said through an interpreter.
+I wanted to make my best pitch," Ohtani said.

-Ohtani, the two-way star who has captivated fans across two continents, was voted MVP of the WBC and clutched the trophy against his chest.

 Ohtani beat out an infield single in the seventh inning as a designated hitter before walking down the left-field line to Japan's bullpen to warm up for his third mound appearance of the tournament.

-Flashing his 100 mph heat, Ohtani walked big league batting champion Jeff McNeil to begin the ninth before getting Mookie Betts to ground into a double play.
+After walking big league batting champion Jeff McNeil to begin the ninth, Ohtani got Mookie Betts to ground into a double play.

 That brought up Trout, the U.S. captain and a three-time MVP.